AudreyLau8/COVID-Central/README.md

+# Goal
+Using web design skills, consolidate pandemic-related information in a highly accessible manner.

 # Description
 Static informational website about COVID-19 built with HTML, CSS, and some Javascript.
-Contains Chinese translations.
+Contains Chinese translations, easy-to-interpret visuals, and abundant links to additional resources.

 It may seem a bit silly but mind you, I had no prior web design experience and very limited prior coding knowledge. :)